Kansas buries early jitters, sends Miami home to reach the Final Four

 “They’re the best in the open court, attacking you,” Larrañaga said.
 “And when you’re not scoring, it’s hard to get back and set your defense.
 And we weren’t scoring.
 We weren’t making shots.
 We got a little anxious.”

-Neither team had led by more than three until Miami found a late burst in the first half that grew to a six-point edge at halftime.
+Neither team led by more than three until Miami found a late burst in the first half that grew its advantage to six at halftime.
 But after the teams returned, Kansas started to look like Kansas.
 The Jayhawks shed their first-half tightness, and Christian Braun emphatically announced the stark swing: He dunked in transition after a Miami turnover and followed that with a three-pointer, his team’s first — “and then the lid came off,” Self said.
 The sequence electrified the pro-Kansas crowd as the Jayhawks seized a lead they never relinquished.

 “We didn’t come this far,” Agbaji said, “to lay down or give up.”